kitft/funsearch/README.md

 - `spec_file`: A file containing the specification for the problem to be solved.
 This includes the base prompt for the LLM and the evaluation metric.
 - `inputs`: The input data for the problem.
 This can be a filename ending in .json or .pickle, or comma-separated values.
-- `--model_name`: The name of the language model to use.
+- `--model`: The name of the language model (or models) to use.
 Default is "codestral-latest".
 - `--output_path`: The directory where logs and data will be stored.
 Default is "./data/".
 - `--load_backup`: Path to a backup file of a previous program database to continue from a previous run.
 - `--iterations`: The maximum number of iterations per sampler.
 Default is -1 (unlimited).
+- `--sandbox_type`: The type of sandbox to use for code execution.
+Default is "ContainerSandbox".
 - `--samplers`: The number of sampler threads to run.
 Default is 15.
-- `--sandbox_type`: The type of sandbox to use for code execution.
-Default is "ContainerSandbox".
+- `--evaluators`: The number of evaluator processes to run.
+Default is the number of CPU cores minus 1.
-- `--num_islands`: The number of islands for the island model in the genetic algorithm.
+- `--islands`: The number of islands for the island model in the genetic algorithm.
 Default is 10.
+- `--reset`: The time between island resets.
+Default is 600 (10 minutes).
-- `--run_duration`: The duration in seconds for which the search should run.
+- `--duration`: The duration in seconds for which the search should run.
 Default is 3600 (1 hour).
-- `--num_evaluators`: The number of evaluator processes to run.
-Default is the number of CPU cores minus 1.
+- `--temperature`: LLM temperatur.
+Default is 1.
-- `--lm`: The language model configuration to use.
-This can be specified multiple times for different samplers.
-- `--function_to_evolve`: The name of the function to evolve in the spec file.
-Default is "priority".
-- `--function_to_run`: The name of the function to run for evaluation in the spec file.
-Default is "solve".
 You can adjust these parameters to customize your FunSearch run.
 For example: